marina601/easy-cocktail-recipes/TESTING.md

 ### Recipe Page:

--- I came across recipe rating bug, which was rating either all the recipe cards on click.
+-- I came across a recipe rating bug, which was rating either all the recipe cards on click.
-- Solved it by looping over the stars and using prev and next jQuery method to target is sibilings.
+- Solved it by looping over the stars and using prev and the next jQuery method to target is siblings.

 ### About Page:

--- Each bio div has been set initially to expand only on click of the image, however taking the consideration UX design, the title of each div has a posibility to to expand on click as well.
-Therefore, no matter the preference of the user which elements they would like to click, the div will expand.
+-- Each bio div has been set initially to expand only by a click of the image, however taking the into consideration UX design, the title of each div has been added to click funct to expand on click as well.
+Therefore, no matter the preference of the user which elements they would prefer to click, the div will expand.

--- During the testing the images were distorted, used online tool to resize the images to the equal size.
+-- During the testing, the images were distorted, used an online tool to resize the images to an equal size.
--- The bio divs sometimes display a bug, when clicking on the Olivia the both divs will expand and no information displayed on Martins bio div.
+-- The bio divs sometimes display a bug, when clicking on the Olivia both divs will expand, and no information displayed on Martin's bio div.
--- However when pressing on the Martin divs only his information will be displayed as desired.
+-- However, when pressing on the Martin divs only his information will be displayed as desired.
--- Clicking on the Olivia's div again after closing Martin's div only Olivia div is displayed.
+-- Clicking on Olivia's div again after closing Martin's div only Olivia div is displayed.

 #### Lighthouse report

 -- Fix the rel attributes instead of rel="external" used rel="noreferrer".
--- Minimized the links to external resorces like bootstrap and jquery library to improve performance.
+-- Minimized the links to external resources like bootstrap and jquery library to improve performance.

 ![About Page Lighthouse Report](/assets/wireframes/about-lighthouse-report.png)

 ### Contact Page:

--- Initially the form has was not reseting on submit, therefore had to add reset functionality in the js file.
+-- Initially, the form has was not resetting on submit, therefore had to add reset functionality in the js file.

 -- I ensured all the input fields were field in using HTML5 required attribute.

 ### 404 Page:

--- Whilst testing the page on the mobile view, the button which led to the home page was overflowing the footer, fixed the height of the page using hv value.
+-- Whilst, testing the page on the mobile view, the button which led to the home page was overflowing the footer, fixed the height of the page using hv value.